StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 • Interactive Brokers

-- Free trading, best overall for free stock trading
+- Best for free stock trading

 • Fidelity

-• Merrill Edge - Free trading, best user experience
+• Merrill Edge - Best user experience

 • E*TRADE

-- Free trading, dedicated trading app
+- Best dedicated trading app

 Interactive Brokers